 It’s All About The Paper’s Surface

-The straight-up bottom line on this topic is that whether paper is hot or cold press has to do with the surface or the texture of it.
+The terms hot or cold press has to do with the surface or the texture of the paper.
 Each paper has its own type of texture, also called “tooth” (hills and valleys in the surface).

 In this picture, from left to right is hot press, cold press and rough watercolor paper.